The C.J. Date Relational Theory and Database Course and Book Collection

 Relational Theory Course Plus Book Collection

-In addition to receiving PDF copies of all nine of Date’s books, you will have one year of access to all of his books on PebbleU along with his relational theory course!
+In addition to receiving PDF copies of nine of Date’s books, you will have one year of access to all of his books on PebbleU along with his relational theory course!
 Here is the course description:

 There’s a great deal more to relational theory than most people realize.
 Of course, the relational model, which that theory is built on, is essentially quite simple—you can learn it pretty well in an hour or two, maybe less—but it has amazing depths, and implications that are yet to be fully explored.
 This one of a kind seminar examines some of those depths and implications.
 To set the scene, it opens with a preliminary overview of what the relational model and relational DBMSs are really all about—and even that overview might provide a few surprises, if your knowledge of such matters derives only from SQL.
 It then goes on to build on that foundation, taking closer looks at a series of important topics, including type theory, updating, language design, constraints, database design, views and view updating, temporal data, and missing information.